pbeza/wildland-core/README.md

 ### Publishing to the registry

-This registry does not have a web frontend, nor it allows creating the token automatically.
-For access credentials ask michal@wildland.io
+This registry does not have a web frontend.
+In order to get the publish token, use the following endpoint: [https://crates.wildland.dev/me](https://crates.wildland.dev/me)